-With the help of 199 obedience trial judges from North America, Coren was able to evaluate the obedience & work intelligence of hundreds of dogs.
-However, he had a dog intelligence criteria for his trials.
+With the help of 199 obedience trial judges from North America, Coren was able to evaluate and assess a few hundred dogs.
+However, he had his dog intelligence criteria for his trials.
 Here’s what his criteria was based on:

 - The number of repetitions needed to learn a new command.
 Dog breeds that needed fewer repetitions were deemed smarter.

 - The success rate that a dog obeys a known command on the first attempt.
 Breeds with a higher success rate were not only classes as more obedient, but also more intelligent.